voidSoldier/VotingSystem/README.md

-G# Restaurant Voting System
+# Restaurant Voting System

 The voting system helps to decide where to have lunch.
 Users can vote for preferable restaurant by increasing its rating.

-### Technologies applied in the project:
+## Technologies applied in the project:
 - Spring 5
 - Spring Data 2
 - Spring Security 5